skip to content

 Apply for Standard Studentships

 Students initially apply for a BBSRC theme and prior to starting the programme they will select their rotation projects.
-Candidates will need to specify the BBSRC Research theme(s) in their 'Statement of interest' on the Applicant Portal.
-In the 'Project title' text box, please add 'No specific project'.
+Candidates will need to specify the BBSRC Research theme(s) (no more than two) in their 'Statement of interest' on the Applicant Portal.
+In the 'Project title' text box, please add 'Standard'.
+There is no need to contact a supervisor in advance of submitting your application.

 After completing the two rotations, students will be able to select their PhD project.
 Students will be able to undertake rotations and PhD projects in different Departments and research areas.